1728 Alberni St and 735 Bidwell St rezoning application

 Picture the near derelict Robson Street market, and the grim interior of the Denman Mall, and all the very wonderful one off streetfront businesses that have gone under along Denman and lower Robson due to real estate speculation pressure.
 Then please answer -- what exactly is the economic model of the 'vibrant ground floor businesses' that will rent space to do business in this 'all for big profit venture'?
 How expensive will those businesses have to be to pay the rent.
 Will the costly vendors be for the dwellers in the 'Quiet, low rise and senior' residents in the yellow block on the page 13 map?
 Or just the 'Quiet residential types' in the red block (described as no-car-havers on pg 16)?
 Or perhaps just the residents of this market price building will liven up the neighbourhood by livening up their ground floor spaces at exclusive chain venues their neighbours can't afford?
 It's not like the well heeled commmuters going by on Georgia to and from West Van would stop here....
 Where would they park?
 And as the page 16 map indicates, Georgia is a pedestrian barrier to keep the Coal Harbour folks away.
 Can you please explain the economics of this as a neighbourhood builder?

-dbcap asked about 3 years ago
+dbcap asked over 3 years ago

 The applicant determines the economic model for their proposal.
 The cost of rent is also not determined by the City.